 The „European Initiative for Education“ (EIE) is an international (European) private Non-Profit education and training organization in Austria (legal status: association).
 There are offices in Wiener Neustadt / Austria, Adeje/Spain, and in Athens/Greece.

-EIE’s mission is to endorse an innovative approach to education, training, and culture; this is done by using the method of „Blended Learning“ as an advanced technique of education and training.
-A new challenge for us is the Erasmus+ Programme of the European Community.
+EIE’s mission is to promote an innovative approach to education, training, and culture.
+A current focus is active participation in the Erasmus+ Programme of the European Union.

-The EBI/EIE is not only a training association but also involved in research.
-The research team of the EBI publishes regularly the current research results and is involved as a speaker at international conferences, for example, the ICERI (in Seville).
+The EBI/EIE is not only a training provider but also actively engaged in research.
+The research team regularly publishes findings and participates as speakers at international conferences, such as ICERI in Seville.

 We are actively involved in the Erasmus+ Programme and offer: